-This quinoa with roasted ratatouille is one of the most delicious and nutritious dishes you can have.
+Quinoa with roasted ratatouille is truly one delicious and nutritious dish.
 Quinoa is one of the few grains that can boast being a complete protein.
 It is a great addition to any menu, vegetarian or otherwise.
-Roasting makes a flavorful version of ratatouille, the classic French summer vegetable stew.
+Sheet pan roasting the veggies makes for a light, flavorful version of ratatouille, the classic French summer vegetable stew.
 Choose small, firm zucchini and the small, slender Asian eggplants if you can find them — they don’t need to be salted and sweated before cooking.
 If you like spicy food, swap the red pepper for a couple of dark green poblano peppers.
 For even cooking, cut the vegetables into similar-sized pieces.
 As the seasons change, you can change up the roasted vegetables and herbs you use.
 It’ll always be good!

 Be sure to wash the quinoa well before cooking, as the grain has a bitter outer coating, saponin, that needs to be washed off.

 1. Preheat the oven to 400 degrees.
 (See Ann’s Tips for BBQ)

 2. Put 1 tablespoon of olive oil into a large bowl.
 Tip the eggplant, zucchini, red peppers, and garlic into the bowl and mix with your hands to coat them with oil.
 Spread them out in a single layer onto a couple of baking sheets.
 Sprinkle with sea salt.
 Tip the tomatoes into the bowl to coat with any remaining oil and add to the other vegetables, skin side down.

 3. Roast the vegetables for 20 minutes on a high shelf.
 Turn with a spatula to mix and cook for another 10-15 minutes or until all the vegetables are soft, golden and caramelized around the edges.
 If the peppers cook faster than the rest, remove them from the tray and set aside.